Best High-Yield Savings Accounts 2022

 Minimum Deposit: $100

-Comenity Direct is like the stereotypically overlooked middle child.
-Its interest rate doesn’t steal the show (though decent, at 0.55%) and the $100 minimum opening deposit requirement can be a turnoff when most of the competition requires none.
-Where Comenity shines is its simple sign-up process, which lets you fund your high-yield savings account by the next business day.
+Bread Savings is like the stereotypically overlooked middle child.
+It doesn't have the big-bank name recognition.
+(In fact, until a recent re-brand, it was known as Comenity Direct.)
+But its 1% interest rate certainly stands out from the crowd.
+It would absolutely steal the show if it weren't for the lack of other features that could be a major turnoff (e.g., the $100 minimum opening deposit requirement; thin lineup of savings tools).
+Where Bread Savings shines is its simple sign-up process, which lets you fund your high-yield savings account by the next business day.
 Read full review.

 - Quick account setup